zazzyzeph/node-frontend/README.md

 **Install Node Dependencies**

-npm install
+`npm install`

-# Starting the server
+# Starting the localhost server #

 `node app.js`

-# Running Grunt
+## Running Grunt

-open a new terminal window / tab, cd to the same directory, then
+open a new terminal window/tab, cd to the same directory, then

 `grunt`